 The other issue affecting file size is the necessity of keeping the color in the image.
 To keep the color, but minimize the size of the file, the TIFF Image Printer’s color reduction option, Reduce to optimal palette, is used.
 This option works on a page by page basis and reduces the colors needed to store the image without affecting the quality of the image.

-It all comes down to balancing the quality of the results and the file size in order to get images that meet your needs.
+When converting PDF to TIFF, it all comes down to balancing the quality of the results and the file size in order to get images that meet your needs.